 - Market research – look at market demand for your products / services and the demographics who would be interested in it.
 This is to ensure you understand your audience.

 - Define what type of content to create – content assets can range from blog posts, user generated content (UGC), PDFs, video, Infographics, and the list goes on.
 This is the part where we figure out what type of content is best consumed by your customers, to make their purchasing decision seamless and easy to action.

 - Create an editorial calendar – plan ahead and determine when you are going to do a marketing push.
 This relies on the market research to tell you what those search terms are and when search is high and when it is stale.

 - Create personas – to understand the customer better, we need to paint a picture about their purchasing behaviour.
 This requires pulling in many sources of data to create personas around your customers (i.e. customer database, web analytics data, search demand data, etc.)

 - Resourcing and costs – how much time will it take to write, format and publish one blog post?
 How much time will it take on a weekly / monthly basis?
 How much will it cost to create an Infographic?
 These are ultimately the questions that go through a decision maker’s mind when they want to pursue any of the things you recommend.
 Be prepared for the worst and estimate how much resourcing will be required.

 There you have it.
 I hope by now you see the complexity of keyword research and why it is important to streamline some of this work by first establishing a process.
 Keyword research itself is not effective if you don’t put it to work.
 Draw actionable recommendations, take those actions, and measure results.

 Does your company have a standard keyword research process?
 Is it different than the one I shared with you here?
-I’d like to hear from you, please leave a comment in the box below.This entry was posted in Search Engine Optimization and tagged keyword analysis, keyword research, Search Engine Optimization.
+I’d like to hear from you, please leave a comment in the box below.This entry was posted in Technology, Search Engine Optimization and tagged keyword analysis, keyword research, search engine optimization.
 Bookmark the permalink.